Tourism in South Korea: Seoul

+The Seoul Trail is a walking trail that goes around the city.

 Busan

 Busan is the second largest city in South Korea.
 It is located in the southeastern coast in Korea, so Busan has abundant tourist attractions such as beach and hot spring.
 People in South Korea visit beaches in Busan in hot summer.
 Also, there are various festivals in Busan.
 11 festivals are held annually, including local festivals and art events.
 Busan sea festival is held every August and Busan International Film Festival is held every October.
 Jagalchi Cultural Festival is developed into a representative cultural tourism festival in Korea.
 Because of these various festivals and places, many people travel to Busan.
 Also, the influence of Social Network Service made Busan a popular tourist attraction.
 The official Facebook of the Busan Culture and Tourism Ministry and official blog sites promote the tourist attractions in Busan.